ileuskov/Todo_List/README.md

 3) JS,
 4) and jQuery

-This is a small app that I made during the Web development course from Colt Steel at Udemy.
+This is a small app that I made during the Web development course from Colt Steele at Udemy.
 The main idea behind this project was to get more comfortable with jQuery DOM methods instead of using the vanilla JS.

 The page is fully responsive and can be read comfortably from any screen.
 Please let me know if I have made any mistakes or my code could be refactored in a more efficient way.
 Thanks in advance!